scriptbuzz/aws-serverless-api-dynamodb/README.md

 # serverless-api-dynamodb

-Using the AWS Serverless Application Model (SAM) this solution provisions the following resources:
+Using the AWS Serverless Application Model (SAM) this solution deployes a serverless RESTful API in your AWS account that will return data from a DynamoDB table using Lambda functions as the compute engine.

+When you successfully launch the ASM template, the following resources will be provisioned:

 - Amazon API Gateway with multiple stages including dev and prod
 - DynamoDB table with a primary key attribute "id" type string